 PSC believes in regular ongoing assessment.
-Marks will be updated a minimum of every five (5) weeks.
-This may include a grade, complete assignments, missed assignments, attendance and comments.
-A final Report Card will be issued at the end of the school year in June.
+Marks are updated regularly a minimum of once a month.
+This will include a grade, complete assignments, missed assignments, attendance and comments.
+A final Report Card will only be issued at the end of the school year in June.

-Parents and guardians of students attending PSC will be able to view student progress through the Internet-based Parent Portal within PowerSchool, the District's student information system.
+Parents, guardians and students will be able to view student progress through the Internet-based Parent Portal within PowerSchool, the District's student information system.
 The Parent Portal is an easy to use communications tool that will allow you to take a more active role in your child's education and gives you access to attendance, grades, detailed assignment descriptions and school bulletins.